 The concept development process includes all the above-mentioned activities.

 All these activities will be completed one by one and proceed by another or can be overlapped.
-Any of the activity can be repeated before proceeding with the next activity called the development iteration.
+Any of the activities can be repeated before proceeding with the next activity called the development iteration.

 Identifying customer needs